-Jeanie Chang is a Licensed Marriage and Family Therapist and the Founder of Your Change Provider, PLLC, a therapeutic practice founded on solutions and cultural confidence in promoting good mental health and wellness.
+Jeanie Chang is a Licensed Marriage and Family Therapist and Founder of Your Change Provider, PLLC®, an interdisciplinary practice founded on solutions and cultural confidence™.
 Jeanie’s clinical expertise extends well outside the therapy room.
-She is an accomplished national speaker for corporate, community, and colleges on topics such as burnout, resilience, mindfulness, stress, workplace wellness, and mental health conditions including anxiety, depression, and suicidality.
-Jeanie is also a corporate wellness consultant, executive leadership advisor, and family/parenting coach.
-In addition, she provides support groups for leaders in diversity, equity, and inclusion.
+She is a #1 bestselling author and an accomplished international speaker for corporations, community organizations, and colleges on topics such as burnout, resilience, mindfulness, stress, workplace wellness, and mental health conditions including anxiety, depression, and suicidality.
+Jeanie is also a corporate wellness and DEI consultant, executive leadership advisor, and clinical expert for college student organizations.
+In addition, she provides support groups for AAPI leaders and journalists around the country.

 Jeanie is a Certified Mental Health Integrative Medicine Provider (CMHIMP) and a Certified Clinical Trauma Professional (CCTP) with experience in grief and trauma.
 In addition, Jeanie holds specialized training in Mindfulness Based Stress Reduction (MBSR).
 Jeanie followed a calling in mental health after a diverse career path.
-She first started as a broadcast journalist in Washington, D.C., then went on to attend business school.
-Her work in the corporate sector includes marketing, public relations, and client success management.
+She first started as a broadcast journalist in Washington, DC, then went on to attend business school.
+Her work in the corporate sector includes business operations, marketing, public relations, and client success management.

-For her own self-care, Jeanie loves going on date nights with her husband of 22 years, enjoys spending time outdoors with her four children ages 13-20, and planning family vacations.
+For her own self-care, Jeanie loves going on date nights with her husband of 23 years, enjoys spending time outdoors with her four children ages 14-20, and planning family vacations.